DSS Brochure

 The law states that a disability is a type of physical or mental impairment that substantially limits one or more major life activities.
 Examples of types of disabilities include, but are not limited to, the following:

-Clark College and the Disability Support Services (DSS) Office staff assist those with disabilities in pursuing their educational goals.
-The DSS staff is committed to assuring Clark College, its services, programs, and activities are accessible to individuals with disabilities.
+Clark College and the Disability Access Center (DAC) staff assist those with disabilities in pursuing their educational goals.
+The DAC staff are committed to assuring Clark College, its services, programs, and activities are accessible to individuals with disabilities.

 Office Hours: